Kal Ho Naa Ho: Development

-Unhappy with the polarising response to his 2001 production, Kabhi Khushi Kabhie Gham, Karan Johar decided to make what he called "a cool film" with "a different energy" from his previous projects.
+Unhappy with the polarising response to his production, Kabhi Khushi Kabhie Gham...
+(2001), Karan Johar decided to make what he called "a cool film" with "a different energy" from his previous projects.
 He began working on the script for a film that would later be titled Kal Ho Naa Ho.
-Before the filming started, it was initially entitled Kabhi Alvida Naa Kehna, but Johar later changed it to Kal Ho Naa Ho (naming it after the song "Aisa Milan Kal Ho Naa Ho" from the 1997 film Hameshaa).
-He used the former title Kabhi Alvida Naa Kehna for his 2006 film.
+Before the filming started, it was initially entitled Kabhi Alvida Naa Kehna, but Johar later changed it to Kal Ho Naa Ho, naming it after the song "Aisa Milan Kal Ho Naa Ho" from the 1997 film Hameshaa.
+He later used the former title Kabhi Alvida Naa Kehna for his 2006 film which was originally titled Kalank.

-Around the same time, Nikhil Advani, who had served as an assistant director for Is Raat Ki Subah Nahin (1996), Kuch Kuch Hota Hai (1998), Mohabbatein (2000), and Kabhi Khushi Kabhie Gham, had planned to direct a spy thriller set in Kashmir featuring Shah Rukh Khan.
+Around the same time, Nikhil Advani, who had served as an assistant director for Is Raat Ki Subah Nahin (1996), Kuch Kuch Hota Hai (1998), Mohabbatein (2000), and Kabhi Khushi Kabhie Gham...
+(2001), had planned to direct a spy thriller set in Kashmir featuring Shah Rukh Khan.
 Advani sent an initial draft to Johar and his father, Yash Johar.
 They felt it was controversial and did not want Advani to choose such a risky subject for his debut film.
 Johar described Kal Ho Naa Hos script to Advani who agreed to direct the film if he could make it his way.
 Johar agreed since he preferred not to direct the film to avoid repeating previous mistakes.
 He later regretted the decision and thought about taking over from Advani but refrained from doing so out of courtesy.
 Advani said that Johar "underestimated himself" thinking he could not "do justice to it."
 In an interview with Sukanya Verma of Rediff.com, Advani described Kal Ho Naa Ho as "the story of a family which is bogged down with a lot of problems"; one man enters their lives "and solves all their problems and makes them realise how their problems are not as big as they are perceived to be."

 Cast and crew

 Clockwise from upper left: Jaya Bachchan, Shah Rukh Khan, Preity Zinta and Saif Ali Khan played Jennifer, Aman, Naina and Rohit, respectively.

 Jaya Bachchan, Shah Rukh Khan, Saif Ali Khan and Preity Zinta were cast in the lead roles in December 2002.
-The first name of Shah Rukh Khan's character, Aman, was a departure from his previous collaborations with Johar where his first name in Kuch Kuch Hota Hai and Kabhi Khushi Kabhie Gham was Rahul.
-Salman Khan and Kareena Kapoor were initially offered the roles of Rohit and Naina.
-Salman declined the offer because he did not wish to "play second fiddle", and Kareena refused the role because of a salary dispute with Johar.
-Kareena had previously collaborated with Johar on Kabhi Khushi Kabhie Gham (2001).
-Abhishek Bachchan and Vivek Oberoi were also considered for the role of Rohit.
-Saif and Zinta subsequently agreed to be part of the project.
+The first name of Shah Rukh Khan's character, Aman, was a departure from his previous collaborations with Johar where his first name in Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham...
+(2001) was Rahul.
+Salman Khan and Kareena Kapoor were initially offered the roles of Rohit and Naina, respectively.
+Salman declined the offer because he did not wish to "play second fiddle", and Kapoor refused the role because of a salary dispute with Johar.
+Salman and Kapoor had previously collaborated with Johar on Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham...
+(2001), respectively.
+Vivek Oberoi and Abhishek Bachchan, who would later collaborate with Johar on Kaal (2005) and Kabhi Alvida Naa Kehna (2006), respectively, were also considered for the role of Rohit.
+Thereafter, Saif and Zinta subsequently agreed to be part of the project.